Control Structures

 expression is expr-1, otherwise expr-2.

-Here's an example of a function that returns the absoluve value of a number:
+Here's an example of a function that returns the absolute value of a number:

 ["Function", ["If", ["Greater", "n", 0], "n", ["Negate", "n"]], "n"]